ikennarichard/Everybody-loves-rails/README.md

 ### Key Features <a name="key-features"></a>

-- Add post
+- Add user, post
-- Leave likes and comments on post
+- Add likes and comments on post

 <p align="right">(<a href="#readme-top">back to top</a>)</p>